Atry/MIXIN/specification.md

 # basic_features.mixin.yaml
 Vehicle:
   - wheels: [Number]
-  - engine: "gasoline" # Defines a default scalar value for 'engine'
+  - engine: {}

 Motor:
-  - engine: [String] # Defines the type of the 'engine' property
+  - engine:
+      gasoline: true # Defines a default scalar value for 'engine'

 # advanced_features.mixin.yaml
 hybrid_car:
   - ["basic_features", Vehicle]
   - ["basic_features", Motor]
   - wheels: 4 # Defines the scalar value for 'wheels'
+  - engine:
-  - engine: "hybrid" # Defines the scalar value for 'engine'
+      hybrid: true # Defines the scalar value for 'engine'
   - battery_capacity: 100 # Adds a new 'battery_capacity' property
 ```

 In this example, `hybrid_car` inherits the `engine` property from both `Vehicle` and `Motor`.
-Instead of a conflict, the properties are merged, and the scalar value is set to `"hybrid"`, which the child mixin explicitly defines.
+Instead of a conflict, the properties are merged, along with its extra property hybrid, which the child mixin explicitly defines.
 The `battery_capacity` property is added uniquely to `hybrid_car`.

 ## 3. Syntax and Grammar